Leonardo DiCaprio as Jay Gatsby, eagerly romantic millionaire and bootlegger

 - Cream-colored flat front linen casual trousers with frogmouth side pockets, button-flapped rear pockets, and plain-hemmed bottoms

-- Cream-colored leather laced shoes with brown hard rubber soles
+- Cream-colored leather lace-up shoes with brown hard rubber soles

 - Light brown ribbed socks

 - Stainless wristwatch with a rectangular white face and single sub-dial

 - Some have suggested that Leo is wearing a Jaeger-LeCoultre Reverso here, which may be anachronistic, but it is stylish

 - Large silver pinky ring with a rectangular onyx stone accented with a teal-colored center